In-depth Guides

 While compatForm proxies value access on the FormControl level, the full form value preserves the control:

-const passwordControl = new FormControl('password' /** ... */);const user = signal({ email: '', password: passwordControl, // Nest the legacy control directly});const form = compatForm(user);form.password().value(); // 'password'form().value(); // { email: '', password: FormControl}
+const passwordControl = new FormControl('password' /** ... */);const user = signal({ email: '', password: passwordControl, // Nest the existing control directly});const form = compatForm(user);form.password().value(); // 'password'form().value(); // { email: '', password: FormControl}

 If you need the whole form value, you'd have to build it manually: